bytecodealliance/rfcs/accepted/wasmtime-debugging-v2.md

 a full hostcall on every store.
 We can also easily implement this logic in host-side accessors, if desired.

+If the 1-for-1 shadow memory approach is too expensive in memory utilization for some use-cases, we may explore alternatives that use a two-level scheme, where there is a dense map (fast constant-time accesses) with a bit per larger granularity (e.g., page or cache line), and a sparse hashmap of actual watchpoints that is checked in a slow-path.

 ## Snapshots and Wasm Stacks

 As part of our exploration of record/replay execution and eventual